- Compared to other streams such as medical or engineering, the costs associated with training and education in Chartered Accountancy are very low.

 The biggest one would be the constantly changing nature of the profession, tax and financial laws are often amended and new ones introduced with every new budget and parliamentary session.
 The most recent example being GST.

 As a C.A., we have to keep up with these issues and as such we are required to fulfil our CPE (continued professional education) obligations.
 As a C.A., one is privy to innermost financial workings of your clients/companies thus maintaining client confidentiality is a must.
 Although this doesn’t not necessarily have to be a challenge if you abide by the rules laid down by the ICIA and your own work ethic.

-Anyone who has a head for analysing numbers, a strong moral code and the ability to seamlessly interact with people from varying backgrounds will rise to the top in this line of work.
+Anyone who has a head for analysing numbers, a strong moral code and the ability to seamlessly interact with people from varying backgrounds will rise to the top in the Chartered Accountancy line of work.

 Given another choice, what would you do differently as far as your professional selections are concerned?

 What would be your advice to students or professionals who are just starting their journey on a path similar to yours?